samdturner/BetterNote/README.md

 - Heroku

 ## Prototypal Inhertiance Across Mutliple Custom Backbone Views
-There are several views in BetterNote that are all versions of a list of notes with the option to sort.
-These views share many common methods which need to be inherited from a common ancestor in order to keep the code DRY.
+Several views are versions of the same view: a notes with with a sort option.
+These views share common methods which need to be inherited from a common parent in order to keep the code DRY.
 The inheritance chain should look like: ChildView => NotesSortView => CompositeView => View

 However, Backbone's extend() method has several limitations which make it deficient for this task: